Phantom-Studiosad/Phoenix-Hospital/README.md

 ## Modules In The Website

-This website includes the following modules: -
+This website includes the following modules:-
  - Doctor Appointment Booking.
  - Finding avaliable specialists in the hospital.
  - Interface for paying bill.